RickGroenewegen/sublime-sync/README.md

 The SFTP plugin automatically uploads if you have the 'upload_on_save' setting on in your sftp-config.json.
 However, if files are modified externally it does not synchronize those files.
 This module does the same as the 'upload_on_save' setting and also monitors recursively for external changes (Git pulls, build tools etc).

 If changes are detected the files are automatically synchronized with your remote SFTP directory.
-It still uses your sftp-config.json to retrieve the SFTP server information and respects the ignore rules set in 'ignore_regexes'.
+It still uses your SFTP server settings / credentials from sftp-config.json and respects the ignore rules set in 'ignore_regexes'.

 ## Installation
 Install with npm for Node.js. sublime-sync required [sshpass](http://www.cyberciti.biz/faq/noninteractive-shell-script-ssh-password-provider) to allow password verification without a command prompot.